Centerburg overcomes Cardington-Lincoln in seat-squirming affair

-Centerburg finally found a way to top Cardington-Lincoln 69-62 in Ohio boys basketball on Jan.
-13.
+Centerburg topped Cardington-Lincoln 69-62 in a tough tilt on Jan.
+13 in Ohio boys high school basketball action.

-Last season, Centerburg and Cardington-Lincoln faced off on Jan.
-27, 2023 at Cardington High School.

 In recent action on Jan.
 8, Cardington-Lincoln faced off against Loudonville.